hacker-eleos/Algorithms1/README.md

-# Algorithms1
-Algorithms, Part 1 by Princeton University on Coursera.
+# Algorithms, Part 1 by Princeton University on Coursera.

+Here are few important tips for each assignment:

+## Percolation